MSc Business Innovation and Entrepreneurship

 There are no exams, only coursework, which typically includes both individual and group assessments and you will get the chance to work in interdisciplinary teams throughout the year.

-Visit our programme catalogue for full details of the structure and unit content for our MSc in Business Innovation and Entrepreneurship.
+Visit our programme catalogue for full details of our MSc in Business Innovation and Entrepreneurship.

 See international equivalent qualifications on the International Office website.